Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 Welcome to the new release of the Rainbow SDK for Node.JS.
 There are a number of significant updates in this version that we hope you will like, some of the key highlights include:

+### SDK for Node.JS 1.57 - June 2019

+---

+**3-Release SDK Breaking Changes**

+-   Warning: Starting January 2019, the LTS active version of Node.js migrated to version 10.
+This version of SDK Node.js is only compliant with this LTS active version.
+Consequently, you need to update your Node.js version to 10.x in order to use this release of the SDK Node.js.

+**API Breaking Changes**

+-   none

+**API Changes**

+-   Rename event `rainbow_onownbubbledeleted` to `rainbow_onbubbledeleted` when a bubble is deleted.

+**Others Changes**

+-   RQRAINB-1550 : Add AdminService::getContactInfos method to retrieve informations about a user (need to be loggued in as a admin)
+-   RQRAINB-1550 : Add userInfo1 and userInfo2 value in Contact but it can only be filled for the current user himself and AdminService::getContactInfos methods
+-   RQRAINB-1550 : Add AdminService::updateContactInfos :  Set informations about a user (userInfo1, userInfo2, ...).
+-   RQRAINB-1585 : Fix use of ErrorManager index.js
+-   Update package.json "moment-duration-format": "^2.2.2" and npm audit fix
+-   RQRAINB-1627 : Update to latest typescript engine

 ### SDK for Node.JS 1.56 - May 2019